-COVID-19 has altered the trajectory of cloud adoption and consumption in many industries, such as online retail, online learning, online collaboration, telemedicine, and many SaaS applications.
-The accelerated consumption of cloud services resulted in a sharp increase in cloud costs.
-Other industries (such as hotels, airlines) saw their demand plummet.
-The need to optimise cloud costs has become a top priority for most.
+COVID-19 has changed the trajectory of cloud adoption and consumption in many industries, including online retail, online learning, online collaboration, telemedicine, and many SaaS applications.
+A sharp increase in cloud costs was caused by the accelerated consumption of cloud services.
+In other industries (such as hotels, airlines), demand plummeted.
+Cloud cost optimisation has become a top priority for most businesses.

 This will be the focus of this post where I will share 5 actionable insights on how to optimise cloud costs quickly.